e0steven/percona5.7-tokudb-dockerfile/README.md

 # percona5.7-tokudb-dockerfile

-Percona 5.7 with TokuDB on Centos 6.8
+Percona 5.7 with TokuDB on Centos 6.8 Ready for Kubernetes Deploy

 See Dockerfile, ps-entry.sh, and example folder